 Several macroeconomic and technological catalysts have converged to push Bitcoin to new heights.

-have recently passed laws that would allow them to hold Bitcoin as part of their state treasury reserves.
+Several U.S. states have recently passed laws that would allow them to hold Bitcoin as part of their state treasury reserves.
 This is a landmark shift in how governments view money and could act as a powerful catalyst for pushing Bitcoin’s price even higher.
 The exciting thing about this for Bitcoin enthusiasts?
 It may mean that Bitcoin has become “money” in the eyes of the government.

 This is massively symbolic, but also practical.
 It signals that Bitcoin is not just an investment for individuals or corporations.
 It's now being treated as sovereign-grade money.